TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **_Google Analytics._** To prevent data from being collected by Google Universal Analytics, use the opt-out browser add-on developed by Google for this purpose available here.

-**_Interest-based messages._** To opt out of receiving personalized or "interest-based" online sponsorship credits from our service providers and other participating companies, visit http://www.aboutads.info/choices.
+**_Interest-based sponsorship credits._** To opt out of receiving personalized or "interest-based" online sponsorship credits from our service providers, our vendors and other participating companies, visit https://optout.aboutads.info.
 For information about controlling the collection of cross-app data from your mobile device for personalized or "interest-based" advertising or sponsorship credit purposes, visit http://youradchoices.com/appchoices.
 UK users, other European Economic Area (EEA) users and Swiss users can learn more and access opt-out tools from http://www.youronlinechoices.eu/.
+Google also offers opt-out features to limit the use of your information for interest-based sponsorship credits at https://adssettings.google.com/.

 You also may adjust the settings on your device.
 For iOS mobile devices, go to "Settings" from your device's home screen, scroll down to "Privacy", select "Advertising", and turn on "Limit Ad Tracking."
 For Android mobile devices, go to "Google Settings" on your device, select "Ads". and check the box labeled "Opt Out of Interest-Based Ads" or "Opt Out of Ads Personalization."
 (These device settings options may change in the future or otherwise may differ for certain devices. consult your device manufacturer's support literature for the most current information).

+You can block NPR.org and our other sites from setting cookies used for interest-based sponsorship credits by using browsers or browser plugins with privacy features.

 Note that if you opt out, you may still receive the same number of sponsorship credits as before but they may not be as relevant to your interests.
 Opting out of third-party interest-based sponsorship credits is a cookie-based process and will only affect the specific computer, device, and browser on which your opt-out choice is applied.
 If you subsequently delete your browser cookies, you will need to opt out again.
-For more information about opting out of interest-based messages, visit www.aboutads.info/choices.
+For more information about opting out of interest-based messages, visit https://youradchoices.com/control .

 **_Precise location information_** **.** If you consent to our collection of your precise device location through an NPR mobile application, you can withdraw your consent at any time and prevent the further collection of your precise location by accessing the privacy settings of your mobile device and/or the settings of the NPR mobile application.